stackblitz/webcontainer-docs/docs/api.md

 :::warning
 This API is an advanced feature that should only be used if it is your only option.
-As you can control what runs in webcontainer it's usually best to use your own server if you can.
+Since you can control servers running in WebContainer, it's preferable to add this code when serving the content itself.

 <br />